BrentAIICT/MSSA-SCA/ManagingGitRepo.md

 - Then you make changes
 - The add command allows git to track the changes, it add the changes to a staging area
 - The commit command takes the changes in the staging area and make a permanent snapshot of the repo
-- This commit can then be pushed up to GitHub
+- These committed changes are then be pushed up to GitHub with the push command
+---

 ## What is the benefit of Git and GitHub
 - Git and GitHub